Sidmouth Croquet Club

 11.2.5 To appoint the Independent Examiner for the ensuing year and fix his remuneration (if any).

-11.3 Nominations of candidates for election (as required by Rules 6.2 and sub clauses 6.3.1 to 6.3.4) shall be sent in writing to the Secretary so as to reach him not less than ten days prior to the date fixed for the Annual General Meeting.
+11.3 Nominations of candidates for election (as required by Rules 6.2 and sub clauses 6.3.1 to 6.3.4) shall be sent in writing to the Secretary so as to reach them not less than ten days prior to the date fixed for the Annual General Meeting.
 All such nominations, signed by the proposer, seconder and candidate, shall be displayed on the notice board during the seven days prior to the meeting.

-11.4 A Special General Meeting shall be convened by GMC at any time they deem it necessary, and also on the requisition in writing addressed to the Hon.
-Secretary by not less than 20 members, or one-fifth of the total membership, whichever is the lesser.
 Such a request must set forth clearly the object for which the meeting is required.
-Whenever such a request in writing is received, the Hon.
-Secretary will forthwith call a meeting of the GMC to be held within seven days to consider the matter and act thereon.
+Whenever such a requisition is received, the Honorary Secretary will forthwith call a meeting of the GMC to be held within seven days to consider the matter and act thereon.
 Resolutions of a similar nature shall not be proposed more than once in any period of 15 months.

 11.5 At least 14 days before any General Meeting a notice and agenda of such meeting shall be displayed in the Pavilion in a prominent position frequented by its members.